 Trial of Omaha World Herald database!

 Omaha Public Library is currently offering a public trial of the newly digitized Omaha World Herald, from 1885 up to 1983 (from 1983 you have access to the electronic version through our NewsBank database).
 Try it out and see what you think!
-If you are trying it from home, you will be prompted to enter your library card number for access.
+If you are trying it from home, you will be prompted to enter your library card number and PIN for access.

 Databases @ OPL